alvar21/clubs_2232/README.md

 1. Run clubs_2232 remotely
 2. Run clubs_2232 locally

-##FEATURES

-* i.
-Users are able to create/join/quit a club.
-* ii.
-Once a new club is created, the current user would be the owner.
-* iii.
-Lists members of a club.
-* iv.
-View a member's membership information (last paid, date joined)
-* v.
-Owners are able to edit their members' membership information (last paid)
-* vi.
-Admins are able to edit/delete a club.
-* vii.
-Various statistics provided.
-* viii.
-Co-ordinates can be retrieved from address during club registration automatically.
-* ix.
-Lists the clubs a member has joined (Clubs -> My Clubs).
-* x.
-Admins and owners are able to edit members' info.
-* xi.
-An unauthorised page pops out every time tries to do something outside their given powers.
-* xii.
-If an owner quits a club, he may not be a member of the club, but he will still own the club.
-* xiii.
-Members are able to join a club if the club is recruiting members (the 'join' button should appear)
-* xiv.
-Works on Firefox, Safari (Mac and iOS)
-* xv.
-Search by club names/types/locations(suburb,town,city,zipcode,within radius)
-* xvi.
-Search by members

 ####General
 * i.
 List of all clubs
 * ii.
 List of all members